bartkl/presentations/cimug2024/index.md

 ---

-But before going there, I need to mention compact URIs (CURIEs).
+But before going there, I need to explain compact URIs (CURIEs).

 ---